-During 2019-20 the Indian Economy passed through a tough phase with declining growth rates.
-India witnessed a dismal 5.1% GDP Growth during first 3 quarters of FY 2019-20 against 6.3% in the same period of FY 2018-19.
-There were positive sign of improvement observed in 4th quarter of 2019-20.
+During 2020-21 the Indian Economy passed through a tough phase with declining growth rates.
+There were positive sign of improvement observed in 3rd and 4th quarters of 2020-21 due to relation from lockdown imposed due to Covid-19.
 But the same was short lived as lockdown of the Country due to Covid-19 virus halted the growth momentum.